digital-asset/ghc-lib/README.md

 ## Using `ghc-lib`

 The package `ghc-lib` will be released on [Hackage](https://hackage.haskell.org/), and can be used like any normal package, e.g. `cabal install ghc-lib`.
-Since it conflicts perfectly with the GHC API, you may wish to enable the language extension `PackageImports` so that you can for example, `import "ghc-lib" GHC`.
+Since it conflicts perfectly with the GHC API, you may need to enable the language extension `PackageImports` so that you can do `import "ghc-lib" GHC`.
+There are two release streams within the `ghc-lib` name:

+* Version 8.8.1 is the version of `ghc-lib` produced against the released GHC 8.8.1.
+* Version 0.20190127 is the version of `ghc-lib` using GHC HEAD on the date 2019-01-27.

 The `ghc-lib` Hackage package is licensed under the [BSD-3-Clause license](https://www.haskell.org/ghc/license.html), just like GHC itself.
 This repo, including the [examples](https://github.com/digital-asset/ghc-lib/tree/master/examples) and the [script that generates `ghc-lib`](https://github.com/digital-asset/ghc-lib/tree/master/ghc-lib-gen), are licensed under the [BSD-3-Clause OR Apache-2.0 license](https://github.com/digital-asset/ghc-lib/blob/master/LICENSE).